Every construction business exists because of 1 thing.

 See what has their attention and make a presence there.

-2. Establish a Content Creation Team (or outsource)
+2. Build a Content Creation Team

 The business world is evolving very rapidly into a dynamic where the people who succeed are the ones putting the most content out into the world and occupying people’s attention.